john-carroll-sw/field-service-assistant/README.md

 The application is built on a modern architecture leveraging Azure's AI services:

 1. **Frontend**: React-based UI with voice recording capabilities and image upload
-2. **Backend**: FastAPI service with WebSocket streaming for real-time voice interaction
+2. **Backend**: (Work-In-Progress) API service with WebSocket streaming for real-time voice interaction
 3. **Search Layer**: Azure AI Search with multimodal indexing of manuals and documentation
 4. **AI Services**:
    - Azure OpenAI GPT-4o for conversational responses